ucsb-cs148-s21/1pm-t2-food-bank/team/NORM.md

 Discussion section, Friday 8:00AM:

 # Mutural respect:
 Respect the time and convenience of others.
-Don't be late for meetings.
-Every member should do their part of the work, no free riders!
+Don't be late for meetings./n Every member should do their part of the work, no free riders!

 # Communication: